MozhganTaghavi/mozhgantaghavi.github.io/_pages/research.md

 nav: true
 nav_order: 2
 ---
 My research integrates applied mathematics, numerical analysis, and machine learning to study complex problems.
 I combine analytical and numerical methods to translate theoretical concepts into practical solutions.
-To support this work, I use Python and MATLAB to approximate solutions, develop models, and analyze complex datasets, allowing me to apply both numerical and data-driven techniques effectively.
+To support this work, I use **Python** and **MATLAB** to approximate solutions, develop models, and analyze complex datasets, allowing me to apply both numerical and data-driven techniques effectively.
+My passion lies in continuous learning and staying updated with the latest advancements in my field.

 **1. Mathematical Modeling and Applied Mathematics**